Covid update – June 2021

-We will continue to respond to the changing needs of our community – staff, participants, audiences and locality.
-The health and well-being of all remains our top priority, and we are complying with government guidance.
+We will continue to respond to the changing needs of our community this Winter – staff, participants, audiences and locality.
+The health and well-being of all remains our top priority.

-In the end, acta’s whole aim is to bring people together to make connections, make friends and make original theatre – we will continue to test new ways that we can achieve this safely to produce more community theatre – next show, Footsteps in the Snow, our festive family treat will go ahead in a new theatre format, despite the four week lockdown, and many acta workshops continue online, ensuring that we stay connected with our participants and groups.
+In the end, acta’s whole aim is to bring people together to make connections, make friends and make original theatre – we have been testing new ways that we can achieve this safely this year, including outdoor shows, performance trails and a whole host of new films.
+Many of our workshops have continued online throughout, and artwork was created on doorsteps, ensuring that we stay connected with our participants and groups.

 For regular updates on projects and our gradual transition to reopening, and for links to all our new films as they are released, join the acta mailing list to receive the monthly newsletter and follow our news on social media channels (see below).

 We will continue to monitor the situation closely, and will update the website with new developments to our programme over the next few months.